Confront power in your community. Make change happen.

 Campaign Accelerator is open to all members of DiEM25.
 (Not a member yet?
 Sign up!)

 This project runs in cycles.
-The current cycle will close at the end of March.
+The next cycle will open later this year.

 Step 1: Tell us about a local issue that outrages you

 You’ll need to: outline your issue, describe your ideas on how to address it, and say how much time you can spend on it.
-(We are now closed for applications — the next Campaign Accelerator cycle will start by April 2021)
+(We are now closed for applications — the next Campaign Accelerator cycle will start later this year)

 To be eligible for entry, here are the criteria: